omniscale/imposm3/docs/mapping.rst

 ``hstore_tags``
 ^^^^^^^^^^^^^^^

 Stores all tags in a HStore column.
 Requires the PostGIS HStore extension.
 This will only insert tags that are referenced in the ``mapping`` or ``columns`` of any table.
-See :ref:`tags` on how to import all availabel tags.
+See :ref:`tags` on how to import all available tags.

 ..
 TODO